 Land use and biodiversity

-Imperial carefully considers land use, biodiversity and ecosystem services in all aspects of our upstream operations, from new development planning to ongoing operations and reclamation.
+We carefully consider land use and biodiversity in all aspects of our operations, from new development planning to ongoing operations and reclamation.
 At the board level, the Safety and Sustainability Committee oversees the policies and practices that manage environmental risks, including land use and biodiversity.